oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ## <a name="CustomAggregates" href="#CustomAggregates">5.2 Custom Aggregates</a>

 The term `CustomAggregate` allows defining dynamic properties that can be used in [`aggregate`](#Transformationaggregate).
-No assumptions can be made on how the values of these custom aggregates are calculated, and which input values are used.
+No assumptions can be made on how the values of these custom aggregates are calculated, whether they are null, and which input values are used.

-When applied to an entity set, entity type or a collection rooted in an entity container, the annotation specifies custom aggregates that are available for its instances and for aggregated instances resulting from these instances.
+When applied to an entity set, an entity type, or a collection if the target path of the annotation starts with an entity container, the annotation specifies custom aggregates that are available for its instances and for aggregated instances resulting from these instances.
 When applied to an entity container, the annotation specifies custom aggregates whose input set may span multiple entity sets within the container.

 A custom aggregate is identified by the value of the `Qualifier` attribute when applying the term.
 The value of the `Qualifier` attribute is the name of the dynamic property.
 The name MUST NOT collide with the names of other custom aggregates of the same model element.

 The value of the annotation is a string with the qualified name of a primitive type or type definition in scope that specifies the type returned by the custom aggregate.

-If the custom aggregate is associated with an entity set, entity type or collection, the value of the `Qualifier` attribute MAY be identical to the name of a declared property of the instances in this set or collection.
-In these cases, the value of the annotation MUST have the same value as the Type attribute of the declared property.
+If the custom aggregate is associated with an entity set, entity type, or collection, the value of the `Qualifier` attribute MAY be identical to the name of a declared property of the instances in this set or collection.
+In these cases, the value of the annotation MUST have the same value as the `Type` attribute of the declared property.
 This is typically done when the custom aggregate is used as a default aggregate for that property.
-In this case, the name refers to the custom aggregate within an aggregate expression without a `with` clause, and to the property in all other cases.
+In this case the name refers to the custom aggregate within an aggregate expression without a `with` clause, and to the property in all other cases.

 If the custom aggregate is associated with an entity container, the value of the `Qualifier` attribute MUST NOT collide with the names of any entity container children.

 ::: example
-Example 49: Sales forecasts are modeled as a custom aggregate of the Sale entity type because it belongs there.
+Example 50: Sales forecasts are modeled as a custom aggregate of the Sale entity type because it belongs there.
 For the budget, there is no appropriate structured type, so it is modeled as a custom aggregate of the `SalesData` entity container.
 ```xml
 <Annotations Target="SalesModel.SalesData/Sales">
   <Annotation Term="Aggregation.CustomAggregate" Qualifier="Forecast"